GTFS: Journey planning

 GTFS is typically used to supply data on public transit for use in multi-modal journey planner applications.
 In most cases, GTFS is combined with a detailed representation of the street/pedestrian network to allow routing to take place from point to point rather than just between stops.
+This data is often extended using GTFS-Realtime to factor delays, cancellations, and modified trips into realtime journey planning queries.
 OpenTripPlanner is open-source software that can do journey planning with a combination of GTFS and OpenStreetMap data.
 Other general purpose applications exist such as the ArcMap Network Analyst extension which can incorporate GTFS for transit routing.

 GTFS was originally designed for use in Google Transit, an online multi-modal journey planning application.

 Accessibility research

 GTFS is often used in research on transit accessibility where it is typically used to estimate travel times by transit from one point to many other points at different times of day.
 Studies however have called such applications into question due to their reliance on schedules alone without accounting for reliability issues and regular schedule non-adherence.